raspberrypilearning/motor-robot-buggy-scratch/en/step_2.md

 --- task ---

-Now connect the first motor by connecting the two motor wires to the two terminals marked **Motor A**.
+To connect the first motor, connect the two motor wires to the two terminals marked **Motor A**.
 It does not matter which way round the wires go at this stage.

 ![Connect motor 1](images/setup_motor1.png)